 Want to enjoy some mighty fine Thai food al fresco?
 You need to get over to Ruam in Wan Chai, a vibrant dining joint with stellar service and authentic eats.
 The restaurant has a lovely terrace from which you can enjoy a selection of cocktails, alongside skewers and other market fresh faves.
 Plus, pets are welcome.

 Ruam also serves one of the best brunches in Hong Kong.

-When talking of al fresco restaurants in Hong Kong, you can’t go without mentioning all the wonderful seafood joints dotted across the islands.
-Our favourite is New Baccarat Seafood Restaurant on Cheung Chau, as the service is great and the food delicious.
+When talking of al fresco restaurants in Hong Kong, you can’t go without mentioning all the wonderful seafood joints – AKA dai pai dong (大排檔) – dotted across the islands.
+Our favourite is New Baccarat Seafood Restaurant on Cheung Chau, as the service is great and the food is delicious.
 Enjoy the catch of the day as you look over the harbour here; it’s a great place to take visitors from out of town.

-Located smack-bang in the heart of the city, Mr Wolf arrived on the dining scene with a bang and is a favourite for the after-work crowd.
-The terrace here is large enough for big groups to enjoy drinks or food from the large menu.
-We definitely recommend trying the crab and avocado cocktail and the vegetarian lasagne for a good time.
+Located smack-bang in the heart of the city, Mr Wolf is a crowd favourite for the white collars in the area.
+The terrace here is large enough for groups to enjoy their drinks and food.
+We definitely recommend trying the crab and avocado cocktail, as well as the vegetarian lasagne.